Funk: Derivatives

 From the early 1970s onwards, funk has developed various subgenres.
 While George Clinton and the Parliament were making a harder variation of funk, bands such as Kool and the Gang, Ohio Players and Earth, Wind and Fire were making disco-influenced funk music.
+Amadou & Mariam also produced music that blended traditional Malian sounds with rock guitars, Syrian violins, Cuban trumpets, Egyptian ney, Indian tablas, and Dogon percussion.
+These elements were called "Afro-Funk".

 Funk rock

 Funk rock (also written as funk-rock or funk/rock) fuses funk and rock elements.
-Its earliest incarnation was heard in the late '60s through the mid-'70s by musicians such as Jimi Hendrix, Frank Zappa, Gary Wright, David Bowie, Mother's Finest, and Funkadelic on their earlier albums.
+Its earliest incarnation was heard in the late 1960s through the mid-1970s by musicians such as Jimi Hendrix, Frank Zappa, Gary Wright, David Bowie, Mother's Finest, and Funkadelic on their earlier albums.

 Many instruments may be incorporated into funk rock, but the overall sound is defined by a definitive bass or drum beat and electric guitars.
 The bass and drum rhythms are influenced by funk music but with more intensity, while the guitar can be funk- or rock-influenced, usually with distortion.
 Prince, Jesse Johnson, Red Hot Chili Peppers and Fishbone are major artists in funk rock.

 Avant-funk

 The term "avant-funk" has been used to describe acts who combined funk with art rock's concerns.
 Simon Frith described the style as an application of progressive rock mentality to rhythm rather than melody and harmony.
 Simon Reynolds characterized avant-funk as a kind of psychedelia in which "oblivion was to be attained not through rising above the body, rather through immersion in the physical, self loss through animalism."

-Acts in the genre include German krautrock band Can, American funk artists Sly Stone and George Clinton, and a wave of early 1980s UK and US artists (including Public Image Ltd, Talking Heads, the Pop Group, Gang of Four, Bauhaus, Cabaret Voltaire, Defunkt, A Certain Ratio, and 23 Skidoo) who embraced black dance music styles such as disco and funk.
+Acts in the genre include German krautrock band Can and American funk artists Sly Stone and George Clinton.
+A wave of early 1980s UK and US post-punk artists (including Public Image Ltd, Talking Heads, the Pop Group, Gang of Four, Bauhaus, Cabaret Voltaire, Defunkt, A Certain Ratio, and 23 Skidoo) embraced black dance music styles such as disco and funk.
 The artists of the late 1970s New York no wave scene also explored avant-funk, influenced by figures such as Ornette Coleman.
 Reynolds noted these artists' preoccupations with issues such as alienation, repression and technocracy of Western modernity.

 Go-go

-Go-go originated in the Washington, D.C. area with which it remains associated, along with other spots in the Mid-Atlantic.
+Go-go originated in the Washington, D.C., area with which it remains associated, along with other spots in the Mid-Atlantic.
 Inspired by singers such as Chuck Brown, the "Godfather of Go-go", it is a blend of funk, rhythm and blues, and early hip hop, with a focus on lo-fi percussion instruments and in-person jamming in place of dance tracks.
 As such, it is primarily a dance music with an emphasis on live audience call and response.
 Go-go rhythms are also incorporated into street percussion.